Autonomous Discovery: What’s Next in Data Collection for Experimental Research

 By Kathy Kincade

 Berkeley Lab’s CAMERA Center is sponsoring a workshop in April on optimized data acquisition for instrument- and computer-based experiments in a range of scientific disciplines.
-More information and registration can be found on the workshop website: autonomous-discovery.lbl.gov.
+Visit the autonomous discovery workshop website for more about the conference.

 Modern scientific instruments are acquiring data at ever-increasing rates, leading to an exponential increase in the size of data sets.
 Taking full advantage of these acquisition rates requires corresponding advancements in the speed and efficiency not just of data analytics algorithms but also of experimental control.

 The goal of many experiments - both instrument-based and computer-based - is to gain knowledge about a material or process that is being studied.
 Experimentalists have a well-tested way to analyze a new material, taking samples of the material and measuring how it reacts to changes in its environment.
 For example, DOE Office of Science user facilities such as the Advanced Light Source and the Molecular Foundry at Lawrence Berkeley National Laboratory (Berkeley Lab) and the NSLS-II and the Center for Functional Nanomaterials at Brookhaven National Laboratory offer access to high-end-material characterization tools.
 But the associated experiments are often lengthy, and measurement time is precious.

 “A standard approach for users at light sources is to manually and exhaustively scan through a sample,” said Marcus Noack, a research scientist in Berkeley Lab’s Center for Advanced Mathematics for Energy Research Applications (CAMERA).
 “But if you assume the data set is 3D or higher dimensional, at some point this exercise becomes infeasible.
 What is needed is something that can automatically suggest to the user what measurements should be performed next.”